easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 ├─ Partner with fast.ai (reach 1M+ data scientists)

 Result: Own data science vertical (40%+ market share).
-        "Why use VS Code + Jupyter + MLflow when Q-IDE does it all?"
+        "Why use VS Code + Jupyter + MLflow when Top Dog does it all?"
 ```

 ---